garex/wp-testing/README.md

 Create new support topic if same feature topic not yet created and describe there what do you want.
 You can check already created topics from tags list.
 Some features already implemented or planned to as a paid addons — see sticked topic at forum.

-### I want some feature here and now, I can pay you for this over many-many money ###
+### I want some feature here and now, I can pay you ###

-Sorry, I dont' have too much time for custom paid development.
-WordPress as platform good as it's opensource and popular — you can find someone else for your tasks.
+WordPress as platform good as it's opensource and popular — you can find someone who knows it and it's technologies for your tasks.
+But if you think it should be me — then contact me.

 ### Which tags do you have at support forum? ###